ssssssych/CASA0010_Dissertation/data/ReadMe.md

-# About LL84 and how to download PLUTO data
+# About how to download LL84 and PLUTO data

+Two files exceed the maximum file size accepted by GitHub so a download method is provided.
+In addition, the remaining dataset is ACS

 (1）LL84 is available from https://data.cityofnewyork.us/Environment/Energy-and-Water-Data-Disclosure-for-Local-Law-84-/wcm8-aq5w.